 - Will the use of OER-integrated course materials expected to be of high quality from learners’ perspective?

 Training and ongoing professional development of teachers has been one of the priority areas attracting the attention of funding agencies when initiating large-scale OER projects.
 OER areregarded as having the potential to create and adapt high quality teaching and learning materials with relatively low cost for a given context.
 However, there is inadequate research evidence regarding the process of reuse and integration of OER for designing and developing courses.

-A number of research studies have attempted to understand the process of use, reuse and re-purpose of OER for a given classroom context or for developing new course materials in the online distance learning (ODL) mode.
-From the review of findings of these studies which probed into experiences of individual teachers using these resources in classroom teaching and for distance education, it could be broadly agreed that both good and a variety of multimedia learning resources when available for open use can make a positive impact in the teaching learning context.
-However, there is a need to have more evidence about the quality and use of these resources as well as develop workable techniques and models of OER integration for various educational purposes and situations.
+A number of research studies have attempted to understand the process of use, reuse, and adaptation of OER for a given classroom context or for developing new course materials in the online distance learning (ODL) mode.
+A review of findings of these studies which probed experiences of individual teachers using OER in face-to-face teaching and distance education, demonstrates that good quality and a variety of open multimedia learning resources can make a positive impact in the teaching and learning process.
+There is, however, a need to have more evidence about the quality and use of these resources and develop workable techniques and models of OER integration for various educational purposes and situations.